kubeshop/botkube-docs/docs/configuration/executor/kubectl.md

 sidebar_position: 2
 ---

-The `kubectl` executor allows you to run the `kubectl` command directly in chat window of each communication platform.
+The `kubectl` executor allows you to run the `kubectl` command directly in the chat window of each communication platform.

 ## Enabling plugin